 I do like bags with a main compartment for nappies a separate zipped pocket for documents and an extra space for bottles/food but that’s about it: before buying a bag, make sure it fits your carrying style.

 The choice between a changing bag and a changing backpack depends very much on your packing habit, how you are going to get around and the age of your child

-You may want to use a backpack if:
+You may want to use a backpack if you are:

-- You are likely to carry your bag most of the time, for instance if you are going hiking without a buggy
+- likely to carry your bag most of the time, for instance if you are going hiking without a buggy

-- You are not travelling with a rucksack already
+- are not travelling with a rucksack already

-- You have an active toddler requiring free hands
+- travelling with an active toddler requiring free hands